rsvim/rsvim.github.io/docs/api/01__rsvim/classes/RsvimOpt.md

 get fileEncoding(): "utf-8";
 ```

 Get the _file-encoding_ option.
-Local to buffer.
+Global local to buffer.

 Sets the [character encoding](https://en.wikipedia.org/wiki/Character_encoding) for the file of this buffer.
 This will determine which character encoding is used when RSVIM read/write a file from file system.